FenglyuLiu/TECHIN509b-TicTacToe-Game/README.md

 Create at least 3 plots of the game and player data using Matplotlib The code used to record data during the game needs to be added to your repository
 Note: when you create log data for this assignment, you need to Add and commit that data also to your repository, so that it can be later uploaded to the Google Colab site.
 This will allow the grader to log your log data and re-run the cells in your notebook

+# Week 10 - Lab Submission (TicTacToe Game Data Science)

+In this assignment, we will build upon our previous work to analyze the game log data:

+Update your game logs to include data that allows you to know which square was played first and whether the game resulting in a win, loss or draw by that first player
+Generate at least 30 games played in your logs
+Provide some descriptive statistics about the game logs, including the new data, using Pandas Build a simple linear regression model to understand which position is best to start the game with using scikit-learn Report the model fit parameters and the likelihood of winning from each game position (which can be simplified to corner, center, or middle)
+You do not need to worry about training vs testing data